Damnation Alley (film): Plot

-Denton has been considering going to Albany, New York, to find the source of the lone radio transmission that has been aired weekly since the war.
-He and the remaining others set out in two Air Force Landmasters—giant, 12-wheeled armored personnel carriers fitted with rocket launchers, flame throwers and cannons, capable of climbing 60-degree inclines, and operating in water.
-They must cross Damnation Alley, considered "the path of least resistance" between intense radiation areas.

-Along their journey, one of the Landmasters becomes disabled in a storm (which also kills Perry), and they encounter mutated "killer cockroaches" in the ruins of Salt Lake City that trap and eat Keegan alive.
-Denton and Tanner also pick up two survivors: a woman in Las Vegas, Janice (Dominique Sanda), and a teenage boy, Billy (Jackie Earle Haley), discovered in an abandoned house in the High Plains.
-They fight a band of gun-toting mountain men they encounter in the ruins of a gas station in the Midwest.
-Denton uses the Landmaster's rocket launchers to destroy the gas station and the madmen's buildings.
+Denton suggests traveling to Albany, New York, to investigate a lone radio transmission that has aired weekly since the war.
+The survivors set out in two large 12-wheel Landmaster armored personnel carriers, in which they must cross Damnation Alley, "the path of least resistance" between intense radiation areas.
+Perry is killed in a storm which disables one of the Landmasters, and they encounter mutated cockroaches in the ruins of Salt Lake City that trap and eat Keegan alive.
+Denton and Tanner pick up two survivors: a woman in Las Vegas, Janice, and a teenage boy, Billy, discovered in an abandoned house in the High Plains.
+They fight gun-toting mountain men in the ruins of a gas station in the Midwest and Denton destroyed the madmen's buildings with the Landmaster's rocket launchers.

-As they continue their journey, the Landmaster develops a problem with its drivetrain near Detroit.
-Denton comments that it was "designed to use spare truck parts", semi-trucks in particular.
-In Detroit they enter a large wrecking yard in search of the needed parts.
-A large, hemisphere-wide storm comes upon the group and they take shelter in their vehicle just as a megatsunami washes them away.
-After the storm passes, they are adrift in a large body of water and it appears that the Earth has returned to its normal axis as the sky is clear.
+The Landmaster suffers drivetrain trouble near Detroit and enter a large wrecking yard in search of replacement parts.
+A hemisphere-wide storm breaks and the group shelter in the vehicle as a megatsunami washes them away, leaving them adrift in a large body of water.
+It appears the Earth has returned to its normal axis as the sky is suddenly clear.

-Using the Landmaster's amphibious capability, they reach land.
-As they are making repairs, they hear a radio broadcast of music and an attempt to reach survivors.
+They drive the amphibious Landmaster onto land and they hear a radio broadcast with music and an attempt to reach survivors.
 After Denton makes radio contact, Tanner and Billy set out on Tanner's dirt bike to locate the source of the broadcast.
 In the final scene, they reach a surprisingly intact suburb of Albany, New York, where they are greeted by its inhabitants.